 If you would like to make a complaint about your courses, programme or study environment, you should first contact your department.
 Read more about how you can make a complaint.

 Support from student unions

-All the student unions have student liaison officers who work with advice and support to students in work-environment and study-related issues.
+The student unions have liaison officers, faculty coordinators and safety representatives who work with advice and support to students in work environment and study-related issues.

-A student and PhD ombudsman can inform you on the rules and rights that apply at the university and provide advice and assistance to resolve problems related to your studies.
+There are also student and PhD student ombudsmen who can inform you on the rules and rights that apply at the University.
+They provide advice and assistance to resolve problems related to your studies.